-Pay Component Summary Base Salary At the February 2020 meeting, the Committee reviewed competitive market data and individual performance evaluations.
-Increases were effective March 1, 2020 for all NEOs.
-Target Annual Cash Incentives Our CEO's target incentive for 2020 was 140% of base earnings.
-For other NEOs' target incentives for 2020 were 70% to 80% of base earnings.
-Our shareholders in 2016 approved an Executive Cash Incentive Plan that fixed the bonus amounts based on certain objective criteria and allowed the Committee to reduce the award based on enumerated factors in the plan.
-Our CEO is required to invest a minimum of 35% of his annual cash bonus into stock units, which are required to be held generally for a period of three years.
-Other NEOs are required to invest a minimum of 20% of their annual cash bonus into stock units, which are held generally for a period of three years.
+Pay Component Summary Base Salary At the February 2021 meeting, the Committee reviewed competitive market data and individual performance evaluations.
+Increases were effective March 1, 2021 for all NEOs.
+Target Annual Cash Incentives Our CEO's target incentive for 2021 was 140% of base earnings.
+For other NEOs' target incentives for 2021 were 70% to 80% of base earnings.
+Our CEO and other NEOs have the option to invest up to 50% of their annual cash bonuses into stock units, which are required to be held generally for a period of three years.
 Long-Term Incentives Our LTI structure consists of PSUs and performance-based RSUs.
-The LTI awards for NEOs in 2020 were weighted 55% PSUs and 45% RSUs.
+The LTI awards for NEOs in 2021 were weighted 55% PSUs and 45% RSUs.
 The LTI grant size is based on competitive market data.
-PSU awards in 2020 are earned based on achievement of performance levels, with 33% based on three-year cumulative Sales Growth and 67% based on three-year cumulative adjusted EBITDA performance.
-The Company's relative TSR ranking compared to the S&P 500 provides a modifier to the award up to 20%.
-RSU awards to NEOs in 2020 are subject to the achievement of one-year adjusted EBITDA performance.
-Total Compensation The Committee uses the size-adjusted 50th percentile of our Compensation Peer Group as a guide in setting the target for the total compensation opportunity, but considers a variety of factors in setting compensation, including the short-term and longer-term performance and leadership characteristics of the executive, and may vary materially.
+PSU awards in 2021 are earned based on achievement of performance levels, with 33% based on three-year cumulative Sales Growth and 67% based on three-year cumulative adjusted EBITDA performance.
+The Company's relative TSR ranking compared to the S&P 500 provides a modifier to the award, which may be adjusted up or down by up to 20%.
+RSU awards to NEOs in 2021 are subject to the achievement of one-year adjusted EBITDA performance.
+Total Compensation The Committee uses the size-adjusted 50th percentile of our Compensation Peer Group as a guide in setting the target for the total compensation opportunity, but considers a variety of factors in setting compensation, including the short-term and longer-term performance and leadership characteristics of the executive, and compensation may vary materially.
 Overall, the Committee believes targeted compensation should be more heavily weighted on variable "at-risk" compensation and longer-term components.

-The committee approved the following actual compensation items in February 2020:
+The committee approved the following actual compensation items in February 2021:

-2020 Base Salary
+2021 Base Salary